intel-iot-devkit/computer-vision-inference-tutorials/0-setup/README.md

 If you don't see **[OK]** for all three of these, then your system in incompatible with the CV SDK.

 ## Install OpenCL Runtime Package
-In order to run inference on the GPU, you need to first install the runtime package.
+In order to run inference on the GPU, you need to first install the OpenCL runtime package.
 This script installs the OpenCL runtime package, as well as some package dependencies required by the CV SDK.
 While still root user run:
 ```
 python VAinstaller.py --install
 exit